Trauma and Addictions Recovery

 There is a way through all these difficulties, and extensive recovery is possible.
 I’ve had the privilege of supporting many, many people to shift from a life of struggle and survival to better levels of functioning and wellbeing.

 I have in-depth training and experience of working with people across the range of these difficulties, including those surviving organised abuse.
-My training includes: an MSc in Counselling Psychology, full certification in EMDR, Advanced EMDR for Dissociative Disorders and Advanced Flash Technique, Sensorimotor Psychotherapy for Trauma, Brainspotting, Comprehensive Resource Model and Contextual Conceptual Therapy.
+My training includes: an MSc in Counselling Psychology, full certification in EMDR, Advanced EMDR for Dissociative Disorders and Advanced Flash Technique, Sensorimotor Psychotherapy for Trauma, Brainspotting, Comprehensive Resource Model, Contextual Conceptual (Suicide) Therapy and Exposure and Response Prevention for OCD and Anxiety disorders.
 I draw from a broad range of evidenced-based approaches which have a good track record of efficacy.